Emergentism

-Emergentism is the belief in emergence, particularly as it involves consciousness and the philosophy of mind.
+Emergentism is a philosophical position holding that complex systems possess properties, behaviors, or laws that arise from the interaction of their fundamental parts but are not reducible to or predictable from them.
 A property of a system is said to be emergent if it is a new outcome of some other properties of the system and their interaction, while it is itself different from them.
-Within the philosophy of science, emergentism is analyzed both as it contrasts with and parallels reductionism.
+Within philosophy of science, emergentism is analyzed both as it contrasts with and parallels reductionism.

-Forms

-Emergentism can be compatible with physicalism, the theory that the universe is composed exclusively of physical entities, and in particular with the evidence relating changes in the brain with changes in mental functioning.

-Some varieties of emergentism are not specifically concerned with the mind–body problem but constitute a theory of the nature of the universe comparable to pantheism.
-They suggest a hierarchical or layered view of the whole of nature, with the layers arranged in terms of increasing complexity with each requiring its own special science.
+In British philosophy